n6mq97/easy-test-mvp/README.md

 ## Task Log

+- **2025-08-09 (Dev Container Finalization):**
+  - **Task:** Perfect the Dev Container setup for maximum simplicity and reliability.
+  - **Changes:**
+    - Upgraded the base `backend` image to a feature-rich `mcr.microsoft.com/devcontainers/python` image.
+    - Replaced all manual tool installations and SSH agent forwarding with the standard, built-in Dev Container "features".
+    - Diagnosed and resolved the root cause of SSH authentication issues (SSH key not being loaded into the host's agent).
+    - The final configuration is now extremely clean, relying on the automatic mechanisms of Dev Containers.

 - **2025-08-08 (Dev Container Setup):**
   - **Task:** Configure and refine the VS Code Dev Containers environment for seamless full-stack development.
   - **Changes:**